 The 2050 MTP process has been concerned with measuring plan benefits in relation to communities of concern.
-The MPOs developed a set of performance measures that align with the MTP Goals and Objectives.
-See section 6.5 Performance Evaluation Measures in this report.
+The MPOs developed a set of performance measures (see Section 4.4 and Appendix 13) that align with the MTP Goals and Objectives.
 A significant number of the performance measures are related to equitable benefit of the transportation investments, including: